Skip to content

 • Closed pockets of tissue that can be filled with fluid, dead skin cells, or pus

-• Can appear anywhere on the skin
+• It can appear anywhere on the skin

 • Smooth to the touch; feels like a pea underneath the surface